alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

 + where `<SHM ID>` is the [management environment ID](#management-environment-id) for this SHM
 + where `<desired tier>` is either `2` or `3`

+:exclamation: You should never attempt to manage Nexus through the web interface.
+Doing so from outside the Nexus subnet could expose the admin credentials.

 ### How to deploy a local package mirror

 We **recommend** deploying this for use with tier-3 SREs